Not so resilient filesystem

 And to make things more interesting: we’ve got one particular stack that’s nothing but trouble.
 It’s been a headache from day one, and the recent upgrade from 22H2 to 23H2 really pushed it over the edge.

-I’ll be honest, this was my first time maintaining an Azure Stack Local environment.
+I’ll be honest, this was my first time maintaining an Azure Stack HCI environment.
 I’ve worked with failover clusters before, and on the surface, it feels similar.
-But the Azure sprinkles are really weird
+But the Azure sprinkles are a really weird addition.

-After the upgrade, we lost five Cluster Shared Volumes (CSVs).
+After the upgrade to 23H2, we lost five Cluster Shared Volumes (CSVs).
 Yep, five.

-And with ReFS (specifically CSVFS_Refs), that really shouldn’t happen.
-Especially since we were running the upgrade manually instead of through Cluster Aware Updating - carefully draining nodes, stopping services and waiting for storage repair and resilvering jobs to complete, and doing things by the book.
+And with ReFS (spec.
+CSVFS_Refs), that really shouldn’t happen.
+Especially since we were running the upgrade manually instead of through Cluster Aware Updating; draining nodes, stopping services and waiting for storage repair and resilvering jobs to complete, and doing things all by the book.

 Thankfully, we had backups.
 But restoring them meant losing about four hours of data.
 So instead, I rolled up my sleeves and tried salvaging the volumes directly.
 You can't withhold me from a challenge!
 GRR!